 National Foster Care Day

-On the first Tuesday in May, many people will be observing some of the amazing people of the world.
-It is a time to acknowledge those who have been in the U.S foster care system and observe National Foster Care Day.
+On the first Tuesday in May, many people will be observing some of the amazing individuals in the world.
+It is a time to acknowledge those who have been in the U.S. foster care system and to observe National Foster Care Day.

-The day encourages people to wear blue as part of the solidarity and support those who have been fostered.
+The day encourages people to wear blue as a sign of solidarity and to support those who have been fostered.

 What Is National Foster Care Day?

-At the start of Foster care month, this day is a chance to show support for a system that needs it.
-They are youths who enter care with hardly any belongings, and a history of being mistreated, or feeling of loss.
-With a shortage of foster parents throughout the country, these children often feel like they don’t matter, so the day is an attempt of remedying this.
+At the start of Foster Care Month, this day is a chance to show support for a system that needs it.
+These are youths who enter care with hardly any belongings and a history of being mistreated or feeling loss.
+With a shortage of foster parents throughout the country, these children often feel like they don’t matter, so the day is an attempt to remedy this.

-The support services they receive only goes so far, and since new children are entering the foster care system every two minutes, there is no end in sight.
-They suffer PTSD and statistics show that they can often end up in prison.
+The support services they receive only go so far, and since new children are entering the foster care system every two minutes, there is no end in sight.
+They suffer from PTSD, and statistics show that they can often end up in prison.

 National Foster Care Day is a time to show that their voices are not unheard and that they are not alone.